schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 5. buzz button that will activate the buzzer and make some noise
 6. sprint button that will get the robot to take off at maximum speed

-Tapping on the "Design" tab reveals additional components that can be draged and droped onto the canvas.
+Tapping on the "Design" tab reveals additional components that can be dragged and dropped onto the canvas.

 Before anything, of course, we need to connect the mBot to the iPad and here's how to do this: